-Approved

 3. Medical Points

 Medical Emergency 125 Points

 Medical Essential 100 Points

 Medical Advisable 50 Points

 Additional Medical Points

 If more than one applicant in each household could be awarded moderate or high priority, additional points will be awarded.
-15 Points

 In all cases where the Association award medical points we may ask for proof of a disability benefit (PIP, DLA, Attendance Allowance or any other appropriate benefit).
 This should assist staff on making a decision when awarding medical points and what level.
 Further guidance for staff is detailed in the Allocation's procedure.

-Approved Insecure Accommodation - Preventing Homelessness These points should be awarded to applicants who are : Under the threat of Eviction (this must be evidenced) 50 Points Having to sell their current property but have no financial resources to buy another. (this must be evidenced) oo i oiiito In tied accommodation 50 Points A THA tenant, or the partner of a tenant, and are resident in the property with your partner, and are seeking to separate because of a relationship breakdown 50 Points Private tenants who have difficulty making rent payments due to excessive rent charges(evidence must be provided) 50 Points Under the threat of eviction but cannot provide evidence - a notice to quit (Housing staff must be satisfied with explanation provided by applicant 50 Points Guidance for Insecure Accommodation You can only award one factor of insecure accommodation points(i.e. maximum points in this category is 50 points) 25 Points Any applicant in threat of eviction must provide the relevant paperwork - notice to quit or solicitor's letter.
+4. Insecure Accommodation - Preventing Homelessness These points should be awarded to applicants who are: 50 Points Under the threat of Eviction (this must be evidenced) Having to sell their current property but have no financial 50 Points resources to buy another. (this must be evidenced) 50 Points In tied accommodation A THA tenant, or the partner of a tenant, and are resident in the property with your partner, and are seeking to 50 Points separate because of a relationship breakdown Private tenants who have difficulty making rent payments 50 Points due to excessive rent charges(evidence must be provided) Under the threat of eviction but cannot provide evidence - 25 Points a notice to guit (Housing staff must be satisfied with explanation provided by applicant Guidance for Insecure Accommodation You can only award one factor of insecure accommodation points(i.e. maximum points in this category is 50 points) Any applicant in threat of eviction must provide the relevant paperwork - notice to quit or solicitor's letter.
 Please note applicants can only be awarded a form of Homeless points or Insecure Accommodation (not both)